MicrosoftDocs/Viva/Viva/insights/personal/Use/add-in.md

 2. In the Outlook **Home** ribbon, open Viva Insights by using the same steps as for [Windows Outlook desktop](#windows-outlook-desktop).

 >[!Note]
->If the Viva Insights add-in is not showing up for you, check out the prerequisites that are described in [Why don't I see Viva Insights?](#why-dont-i-see-viva-insights).
+>If the Viva Insights add-in is not showing up for you, check out the prerequisites that are described in [Why I don't see the add-in](#why-i-do-not-see-the-add-in).

 ## What you might see